Emancipation Day: Maryland – 1 November

-On November 1, 2020, Maryland Governor Larry Hogan issued a proclamation recognizing Maryland Emancipation Day.
+On 1 November 2020, Maryland Governor Larry Hogan issued a proclamation recognizing Maryland Emancipation Day.
 "156 years ago, a new state constitution abolished slavery in Maryland.
 I have issued a proclamation recognizing Maryland Emancipation Day as we reflect on the legacies of the brave Marylanders who risked everything so that they and others might enjoy the promise of freedom."

-On October 30, 2020, Montgomery County Executive Marc Elrich and County Council President Sidney Katz, on behalf of the entire Council, presented a joint proclamation Friday proclaiming Sunday, Nov.
-1, as “Emancipation Day” in Montgomery County.
+On 30 October 2020, Montgomery County Executive Marc Elrich and County Council President Sidney Katz, on behalf of the entire Council, presented a joint proclamation Friday proclaiming Sunday, 1 November, as “Emancipation Day” in Montgomery County.

+Massachusetts - 8 July

+Massachusetts Emancipation Day, also known as Quock Walker Day, was established by the state legislature in 2022 and first legally observed statewide in 2023.
+It was observed in the town of Lexington starting in 2020.
+The observance commemorates the 1783 decision in the freedom suit of Quock Walker, which found slavery to be an unenforceable legal arrangement under the 1780 Massachusetts Constitution.
+Massachusetts became the first state to record zero slaves in the federal census of 1790, as slavery was abandoned in favor of indentured servitude or paid employment.

-Mississippi - May 8
+Mississippi – 8 May

-In Columbus, Mississippi, Emancipation Day is celebrated on May 8, known locally as "Eight o' May".
+In Columbus, Mississippi, Emancipation Day is celebrated on 8 May, known locally as "Eight o' May".
 As in other southern states, the local celebration commemorates the date in 1865 when African Americans in eastern Mississippi learned of their freedom.

-Though the 13th amendment was ratified by the necessary three quarters vote, Mississippi withheld its ratification document after the constitutional amendment was submitted to the states.
-Mississippi finally submitted the ratification document on February 7, 2013.
+Though the 13th amendment was ratified by the necessary three-quarters vote, Mississippi withheld its ratification document after the constitutional amendment was submitted to the states.
+Mississippi finally submitted the ratification document on 7 February 2013.

+South Carolina – 1 January

+In South Carolina, Emancipation Day is celebrated on 1 January.
+There are two reasons for the date.
+First, 1 January 1808, marked an official end to United States participation in the Atlantic slave trade.
+Additionally, on 1 January 1863, Colonel Thomas Wentworth Higginson read the Emancipation Proclamation, which went into effect on that day, to the members of the 1st South Carolina Volunteer Infantry Regiment (Colored), which at the time was stationed in coastal South Carolina.

-Texas - June 19
+Texas – 19 June "Juneteenth"

-In Texas, Emancipation Day is celebrated on June 19.
-It commemorates the announcement in Texas of the abolition of slavery made on that day in 1865.
+In Texas, Emancipation Day is celebrated on 19 June.
+It commemorates the announcement in Texas of the abolition of slavery made on that day in 1865 in Galveston, Texas.
 It is commonly known as Juneteenth.
 Since the late 20th century, this date has gained recognition beyond Texas, and became a federal holiday in 2021.
+Celebratory traditions often include readings of the Emancipation Proclamation, singing traditional songs, rodeos, street fairs, family reunions, cookouts, park parties, historical reenactments, and Miss Juneteenth contests.

-Virginia - April 3
+Virginia – 3 April

-In Richmond, Virginia, April 3 is commemorated as Emancipation Day.
-April 3 marks the day. in 1865. that Richmond fell to the Union Army, who were led by the United States Colored Troops.
+In Richmond, Virginia, 3 April is commemorated as Emancipation Day.
+3 April marks the day, in 1865, that Richmond fell to the Union Army, who were led by the United States Colored Troops.